ckc9759/CODING_resources/BEGINNER/Graph/Graph Representation.md

 Adjacency matrix representation

 Using n*n matrix to store graph values.
+Each entry inside the matrix is the amount of energy required to go from one node to another.

+---

+### DIJKSTRA ALGORITHM

+* Shortest path to each vertex from a sorting vertex in a weighted graph.

+---

+### Floyd Warshall

+*

+---

+### Minimum Spanning Tree ( MST )

+*

 ---

 Thank you